 Tom has three wonderful children: Tommy, Lauren and Alana.
 He currently resides in the East Forest Park neighborhood.

-As Chief Diversity and Inclusion Officer, Attorney Talia Gee is responsible for the development and implementation of proactive diversity, equity and inclusion initiatives in hiring, career development and leadership opportunities in support of our city’s strategic plan to continue to foster a working environment, where all have an opportunity to succeed.
+As Chief Diversity and Inclusion Officer, Judi Crowell is responsible for the development and implementation of proactive diversity, equity and inclusion initiatives in hiring, career development and leadership opportunities in support of our city’s strategic plan to continue to foster a working environment, where all have an opportunity to succeed.

 As Director of Communications, William Baker is responsible for developing, executing, and managing strategic internal and external communication strategies that support the objectives of the City of Springfield.
 He coordinates message content, audience impact and reach across multiple communication platforms.
 Baker represents the Mayor at public events and in the media.
 Additionally, he is responsible for the production of materials on behalf of the City of Springfield and for responding to media inquiries.

 Baker formerly served as the Mayor's Director of Constituent Services, responding to quality of life complaints lodged by citizens.
 He previsouly served as a Legislative Aide to fomer State Representative Sean Curran and is a former Chair of the Ward 2 Democratic City Committee.
 Baker is also a former member of the Board of Directors for Springfield Partners for Community Action.

 Baker holds a Master’s Degree in Public Administration from American International College as well as Bachelor’s Degree in Government and World Affairs from the University of Tampa.
 Baker was born and raised in Springfield.

 As Director of Constituent Services, Molly Shea heads what Mayor Sarno has termed the "Quality of Life Flex Squad."
 She is responsible for responding to all quality of life complaints lodged by citizens and is the Mayoral representative on the “Quality of Life Flex Squad,” which consists of police, housing and law department officials.